HR & Recruiting

 Skills-based resume match scoring

-AI parses inbound resumes and ranks candidates against a Technical Sales/Marketing scorecard (industry domain, product knowledge, deal experience) to create a shortlist for recruiter review.
+AI parses inbound resumes and ranks candidates against a structured scorecard to create a shortlist for recruiter review.

 Eightfold AI